ibiyemisi64/SENSE/status/tasks-BitaoJin.md

 10/30 upload SHERPA UML

-10/31 refine the testing plan
+10/31 refine the testing plan, push it to github, and get the new issue #48 testing phase 1.